jess-bk/aws-bootcamp-cruddur-2023/journal/week10.md

 **CONFIG TOML FILE FOR MACHINE USER** [Link to TOML file](https://github.com/jess-bk/aws-bootcamp-cruddur-2023/blob/main/aws/cfn/machine-user/config.toml)

-When running the deployment process using these parameter values, it will likely involve creating or updating a CloudFormation stack named 'CrdMachineUser' in the 'us-east-1' region.
-The artifacts related to this stack will be stored in the 'jessbk-cfn-artifacts' S3 bucket.
+When running the deployment process using these parameter values, it will create a stack named 'CrdMachineUser' in the 'us-east-1' region.
+The artifacts related to this stack will be stored in the 'jessbk-cfn-artifacts' S3 bucket.(for this enable to work later on you will need to update the access key and secret key in the parameter store with the ones associated with machine user aws credentials)

 **Here is the link to the bash script.** [Link to Bash Script](https://github.com/jess-bk/aws-bootcamp-cruddur-2023/blob/main/bin/cfn/cicd)